 When you quote for professional translations services, what’s your secret?
 How do you make your proposal stand out?
 Price?
 Quality?
 Both?
 What’s the best way to get that job you want?

 It’s all about rates

-When talking about pricing quotes for translation services, the translator’s rates inevitably come up.
-Per word, per hour, daily rates?
-There are social media pages and groups that discuss professional translation and rates often come up as a topic.
+When talking about pricing up quotes for translation services, there’s always a lot of talk in the industry about rates.
+Per word, per hour, daily rates.
+There are social media pages and groups about where to find good agencies and agencies to avoid.
 You’ve probably read a few.

 Freelance translators are small business owners.
-To survive, they have to seek out customers who recognise the value in their boutique service.
-Professional translators will make use of their professional network and contacts to produce top-quality work, and find more lucrative clients.
+They seek out higher paying customers.
+Professional translators will make use of their professional network and contacts to produce top-quality work and find these more lucrative clients.

 Productivity is important.
-So, professional translators use special technology to increase productivity and income.
+So, professional translators use professional tools to increase productivity and income.
 The translator can use this to pass on discounts to the client.
-But, why would the translator give discounts?
+Why would the translator give discounts?
 Because if the translator has pitched their price right, they can offer a discount to clinch the deal.
-And still make sure the job is profitable.
+And still make sure it is profitable.
 The customer is happy, the translator lands the project they wanted.
 As Gwen said, think about cashflow when you pitch.
 Try a 5% discount for advance payment or a monthly retainer for a regular translation, like a blog.
 Thinking outside the box can benefit both client and translator.

 Keep up to date with our blogs about translation and freelancing.
 Sign up for our newsletter in the sidebar.